sealneaward/research-notes/pervasive-computing.md

 ##### Characteristics of Context Information

-- Previous context models oonly derived information from sensors.
+- Previous context models only derived information from sensors.
 The model proposed takes information from sensors, static information, and user-supply side.
 The model then determines which information is the most pertanent to the situation at hand.

 - Different information sources have different degress of reliability.
 Information from sensors is very dynamic and can contain lots of noise, where user supplied information is very reliable, but can become outdated.